steve-hue/digicade/README.md

 *Redirect to forgot password page

 *useMutate() is called -->login() is called--> sendLogin() is called -->post request made,returns profileId and token

-           * On success,onLogin(profileId) is called
-                          "/" is pushed to history
+On success,onLogin(profileId) is called-->  "/" is pushed to history

 Else

-                          set setShowModal("VERIFY EMAIL") and pushes "/" to history
+-->set setShowModal("VERIFY EMAIL") and pushes "/" to history